Pakistan's 'Penniless Billionaires' Expose Money Laundering Frenzy

 Loading...

-Karachi: It took rickshaw driver Mohammad Rasheed a year to save Rs 300 to buy his daughter a bike, so when he found Rs 3 billion ($22.5 million) had passed through an unused bank account in his name, he was stunned ... and scared.
+Karachi: It took rickshaw driver Mohammad Rasheed a year to save 300 rupees to buy his daughter a bike, so when he found three billion rupees ($22.5 million) had passed through an unused bank account in his name, he was stunned ... and scared.

-"I started sweating and shivering," said the 43-year-old, the latest victim of a money laundering scheme that Pakistan's new Prime Minister Imran Khan has vowed to crush.
+"I started sweating and shivering," said the 43-year-old — just the latest victim of a money laundering scheme that Pakistan's new prime minister, Imran Khan, has vowed to crush.

 The incidents follow a similar arc — bank accounts in poor residents' names are flooded with cash, then suddenly emptied in a laundering scheme that has likely seen hundreds of millions of dollars moved out of the country.

 But for victims like Mohammad Qadir the damage has already been done.
 "I have never even seen a bank from the inside," said the 52-year-old ice cream vendor.
-Transactions were nevertheless made in his name for Rs 2.25 billion.
+Transactions were nevertheless made in his name for 2.25 billion rupees.

 It is all the more embarrassing for Khan as his administration scrambles to secure billions of dollars in foreign financial assistance, while also entering talks with the International Monetary Fund for a potential bailout amid a widening balance of payment crisis.